Jeff2Ma/postcss-lazysprite/README.md

 #### imagePath

 > Relative path to the folder that sprite images are stored.
-For resolving absolute images
+For resolving absolute images.
+This option also as the bash path of he value of `@lazysprite`.

 - Default: null
 - Required: `true`